 According to Lehmiller, sex tours will also become more sophisticated in the future.
 In fact, we will also see the rise of the Sexbot, or sex robots.
 In addition to satisfying physical desires, the expert believes that these robots will be able to satisfy our emotional needs.

-"Some sex toys will be about intimacy, not just sex," Lemiller says.
-"Robots will be able to hold hands or other comforting behaviors."
+“Some sex toys will be about intimacy, not just sex,” Lemiller says.
+“Robots will be able to hold our hand or perform other comforting behaviors.”

 The current situation

-Some examples of devices currently available are remote-controlled gadgets that allow partners to deliver sexual experiences from a distance and even a pillow that "transmits the partner's heartbeat."
+Some examples of devices currently available are remote-controlled gadgets that allow partners to provide sexual experiences from a distance, and even a pillow that “transmits the partner's heartbeat.”
 And what about virtual reality, which risks completely absorbing many people?

 The dangers in this area, Lehmiller warns, are many.